Tavenem/Wiki.Blazor/README.md

      This is initialized to <see langword="null"/> by default, `WikiBlazorClientOptions.DefaultWikiServerApiRoute` may be assigned to use the default value for a hosting server app with default values.

-   The third parameter to `AddWikiClient` is either an instance of `ISearchClient`, the `Type` of an implementation, or a function which provides one.
-This service provides search capabilities when using the local data source.
-If omitted, an instance of `DefaultSearchClient` will be used.

-   Note: the `DefaultSearchClient` is not recommended for production use.
-It is provided only to ensure that basic search functionality operates when an implementation of `ISearchClient` is not available (e.g. during debugging if the production client cannot be used during development).
 1. Add a page with the following content to your client:
    ```csharp
    @page "/wiki/{*route}"